-Clause 23 amends section 28(b)(ii) of the Firearms Act to prevent an individual from collecting handguns.
-New section 29(c) of the Act states that an individual may acquire a restricted firearm other than a handgun to form part of their gun collection in certain circumstances.
+Clause 23 amends section 28(b) of the Firearms Act to prevent an individual from collecting handguns.
+New section 28(c) specifies that an individual may acquire a restricted firearm other than a handgun to form part of their gun collection in certain circumstances.